Metagenomic Analysis using Phylogenetic Placement -- A Review of the First Decade: Phylogenetic Placement

 The most recent alignment-free method is \toolname{App-SpaM} \cite{Blanke2021}.
 It utilizes the concept of a spaced-word, which can be understood as a type of $k$-mer for which only some characters have to be identical for two subsequences to be considered as having the same $k$-mer.
 This relaxed equality definition is informed by a binary pattern, indicating for each site of a spaced word whether it should be taken into account ($1$) or disregarded ($0$).
 Building on this, the tool calculates pairwise distances between a QS and the RSs based on the number of shared spaced-words.
 Subsequently, the tool identifies the placement branch of a QS as either the terminal branch of the closest RS, or the branch leading to the parental node of the LCA of the two closest RSs, depending on the strength of the signal of the closest RS.
 Notably, \toolname{App-SpaM} is able to provide both distal and pendant branch lengths for the placements it produces, and does so using an estimated phylogenetic distance \cite[the Jukes-Cantor distance,][]{jukes1969evolution}.
 Note that both \toolname{APPLES} and \toolname{App-SpaM} only produce a single placement per QS and can therefore not offer statistical measures of placement uncertainty such as the LWR.

+Generally, distance-based placement methods produce results with lower accuracy compared to ML-based placement, though this gap appears to be narrowing.
+These newer approaches do however expand the scope of placement to sizes of reference trees, and lengths of reference sequences, that are orders of magnitude larger than what is currently possible with ML methods.